Go World Travel is reader-supported and may earn a commission from purchases made through links in this piece.

 This easy water sport is good for all ages and abilities.
 You simply don a mask and fins, stick your head underwater and breathe through a tube.
 One tip: You might be more comfortable learning in protected shallow waters where you can stand up, rather than in open waters.

-The Big Island is younger than the other Hawaiian Islands, so it has fewer beaches.
+Hawaii Island (AKA the Island of Hawaii and the Big Island) is younger than the other Hawaiian Islands, so it has fewer beaches.
 But that youthful age means that the island’s reefs are young and healthy, and offer some of the best snorkeling and diving in the islands.
 Kealakekua Bay is one example.
 Back in 1779, world explorer Captain James Cook was killed here by Hawaiian natives.

 Today, the bay is popular with divers and snorkelers.
 You’ll need a canoe or boat to get here, though.
 I went with local outfitter, Sea Quest and their insight was invaluable.
 The Sea Quest tour also stopped at Pu’uhonua o Honaunau National Historic Park.
 This historic “Place of Refuge” is where ancient Hawaiians found sanctuary.

 Adjacent to it is Honaunau Bay, another top snorkeling location.
 This site is also accessible from the shore.
 One of my favorite shore snorkeling spots is Kahalu’u Beach Park.
 Reefs protect the bay, providing safe waters, abundant sea life and great snorkeling.